yggie/pivotal_data_visualizer/README.md

 pivotal_data_visualizer
 =======================

-A simple web app to visualise pivotal storie data.
+A simple web app to visualise pivotal stories data.

 How does it work
 ================